CSUF-ACM/epp-review/src/_docs/recursion/count.md

 title: Count Values
 permalink: /docs/recursion/count/
 ---
 Given an array, create a recursive function to count the number of even numbers within the array.
+**Hint**: First, find and implement an appropriate base case for the function.

 Use the following incomplete function definition: